5olitude/AES_ECB-DECODER/README.md

 		blocks = append(blocks, block)
 	}

+        // initializes a map block_counts to keep track of how many times each block appears.
+It iterates over the blocks, converting each block to a string key and incrementing its count in the map.

 	block_counts := make(map[string]int)
 	for _, block := range blocks {
 		blockKey := string(block)
 		block_counts[blockKey]++
 	}

-	type BlockFrequencifier struct {
+       // Defines a struct BlockFrequencifier to hold a block's key and its frequency count. type BlockFrequencifier struct {
 		BlockKey string
 		Count    int
 	}

+       // Initializes a slice block_frequencies to hold the frequency of each block.
+It iterates over block_counts, creating an instance of BlockFrequencifier for          // each block and appending it to block_frequencies

 	block_frequencies := make([]BlockFrequencifier, 0, len(block_counts))
 	for k, v := range block_counts {
 		block_frequencies = append(block_frequencies, BlockFrequencifier{BlockKey: k, Count: v})
 	}

-	sort.Slice(block_frequencies, func(i, j int) bool {
+        //Sorts the block_frequencies slice in descending order based on the Count field.
+This helps prioritize the most frequent blocks. sort.Slice(block_frequencies, func(i, j int) bool {
 		return block_frequencies[i].Count > block_frequencies[j].Count
 	})

-	colorMap := make(map[string]color.Color)
+       //Initializes a colorMap to associate block strings with colors.
+Also, it creates a palette slice to hold the colors, starting with white as the first color. colorMap := make(map[string]color.Color)
 	palette := make([]color.Color, 0, colors_needed)
 	palette = append(palette, color.White) // First color is white

-	for i := 1; i < colors_needed-1; i++ {
+       //This loop generates a color palette with the specified number of colors.
+Each color is generated with varying values for red, green, and blue components,         //ensuring diversity.
+Finally, black is added as the last color. for i := 1; i < colors_needed-1; i++ {

 		clr := color.RGBA{